Sagnac/streamsave/README.md

 The `output_label` option allows you to choose how the output filename is tagged.

 The default uses iterated step increments for every file output; i.e. file-1.mkv, file-2.mkv, etc.
-Outside of A-B clip mode the first file will not be tagged, only subsequent files with the same title.

 There are 3 other choices: